ZeinabRabea/SuffixAligner/README.md

 - Starting and Ending Reads Indicies are used when you are interested in a small subset of reads and the indicies are corresponding to the reads positions in the sequencing files.
 - The default parameters setting of the SuffixAligner is considering the whole set of sequencing data.
 - The SAM option is used when you would like to improve the number of mapping reads produced by the other aligners.
-- SuffixAligner also reports the following on the screen:
+- SuffixAligner also reports the following on the screen: <br>
         1. Genome length
         2. Number of Sequencing Reads in both cases (i.e. reading sequencing data or SAM files)
         3. Number of unmapped Reads in the SAM files